Darla Moore: Early career

 Moore started her career in 1976, working for the Republican National Committee in Washington, D.C., but decided that politics was not the field she wanted to pursue.
-In 1981, Moore then received an MBA from George Washington University and then joined the training program at the Chemical Bank.
+In 1981, Moore then received an MBA from George Washington University and then joined the training program at Chemical Bank.
 She was a managing director.

 During the 1980s, Moore made a name for herself while providing debtor-in-possession financing for companies going through the bankruptcy process, specializing in bankruptcy takeovers for the company.
 In 1996, after running the company that he founded into deep financial trouble, T. Boone Pickens was removed by Moore as the head of Mesa Inc, which mainly dealt with the production of oil and natural gas.
-Once in control, she made a profit off the company after investing a total of 66 million dollars.
+Once in control, she made a profit off the company after investing a total of $66 million.

 Moore was recognized in several media outlets including Forbes, Fortune, Working Woman, Worth, The Wall Street Journal, and CNN.
 Her cover on Fortune magazine called her "The Toughest Babe in Business".
 She is credited with dismissing future Florida Governor Rick Scott from Columbia/HCA when a Medicare-related scandal broke.

-Later career (Rainwater, Inc.)
+Rainwater, Inc.

-In 1998, Moore took charge of Rainwater, Inc. She served as vice president during the early stages of her marriage to Rainwater and was named president of the company in 1993.
-A 1997 article in CNN Money by Patricia Sellers states: "To get a picture of Darla Moore, imagine, say, a cross between the Terminator and Kim Basinger, with a wicked South Carolina drawl.
+By 1991, Moore was the highest paid woman in the finance industry.
+That year, she became vice president of Rainwater, Inc., an investment company founded by her husband Richard Rainwater.
+She was named president of the company in 1993, and became CEO in 1994.
+She was known for her tough and decisive business strategy, with CNN Money journalist Patricia Sellers describing her as "a cross between the Terminator and Kim Basinger, with a wicked South Carolina drawl.
 Upon first meeting, she can come across as a prima donna, tough and aloof.
 As she warms up she can turn fun and flirty, even girlish, though the shift is deceptive."
-Moore served as vice president of Rainwater Inc. until 2012.
+Moore remained at Rainwater Inc. until 2012.